LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Preliminaries

 If there exists a solution for a MAPF instance, it is solvable.
 In the manuscript, we only consider the decomposition of solvable MAPF instances.

 A MAPF method is considered complete if it can always find a solution for a solvable problem; otherwise, it is incomplete.
 For example, EECBS is complete while PBS is incomplete.

-A method to determine whether a MAPF instance is solvable is whether every agent can find a collision-free path (i.e., pass no unpassable grids) from the grid space.
-It is noteworthy that passing through other agents' starting or target grids is acceptable.
+A quick method to determine whether a MAPF instance is solvable is whether every agent can find a collision-free path (i.e., pass no unpassable cells) from the grid space.
+It is noteworthy that passing through other agents' starting or target cells is acceptable.